-I’m going to cover intraday short selling strategies that work for me.
-If you put the time and patience in to learn about short selling, it can work for you.
+I’m going to cover intraday short-selling strategies that work for me.
+It can work for you if you put the time and patience in to learn about short selling.
 Another plus is that you can trade in a bearish market.
-Which one could argue is coming or upon us now.
+Which one could argue is coming upon us now?
 Did you know that you can make money when stock prices fall?
-For proof, look no further than short selling?
+For proof, look no further than short selling.

 Table of Contents

-Intraday short selling strategies allow you to make money on bearish moves.
-These are trades you typically want to open and close same day.
-When you short a stock, you’re borrowing shares to ride the momentum down.
+Intraday short-selling strategies allow you to make money on bearish moves.
+You typically want to open and close these trades on the same day.
+You borrow shares to ride the momentum down when you short a stock.
 That means you never actually own the stock.
-Sounds a little weird right?
+Sounds a little weird, right?

 Did you know some brokers don’t allow shorting?
 Brokers like TD Ameritrade don’t.
 Whereas brokers like Interactive Brokers do.
-As a result, if you’re going to short, or want to learn, make sure your broker will allow it.
+As a result, if you’re going too short or want to learn, make sure your broker will allow it.

-Then you should practice shorting at resistance and covering at support.
-That way you can see what the best intraday short selling strategies are for you.
+Then, it would be best if you practiced shorting at resistance and covering at support.
+That way, you can see what the best intraday short-selling strategies are for you.
 The more you practice, the better you’ll be.

-No matter what way you slice it, volume is just the number of shares traded during a given time frame.
-Depending on your trading style, it could mean the number of shares traded on the hourly, daily or weekly time frames.
-To that end, every stock experiencing a surge in volume will have associated volume spikes and Volume crashes.
+No matter how you slice it, Volume is the number of shares traded during a given time frame.
+It could mean the number of shares traded hourly, daily, or weekly, depending on your trading style.
+To that end, every stock experiencing a surge in Volume will have associated volume spikes and Volume crashes.

 What Is Short Selling?

-ew the newbies on the block, short selling might seem intimidating, but it doesn’t have to be.
+Short selling might seem intimidating for newbies on the block, but it doesn’t have to be.
 In an attempt to untangle the so-called maze called short selling, let me start at the basics.
-Fundamentally, shorting is simply selling shares and then repurchasing them at a lower price.
+Fundamentally, shorting is simply selling and repurchasing shares at a lower price.

 More importantly, you profit when the stock goes down, yes, down.
-Having said that, there’s one vital piece you must grasp to profit in short selling, and that’s understanding stock float as it refers to short interest.
-So keep that in mind as you look for intraday short selling strategies that work for you.
+One vital piece you must grasp to profit in short selling is understanding stock float, which refers to short interest.
+So keep that in mind as you look for intraday short-selling strategies that work for you.

-Stock Float is the number of shares currently available for the general public to both trade and invest in.
+Stock Float is the number of shares currently available for the general public to trade and invest in.
 Some stocks have a low float, while others have a high float.
-To calculate float, you take the total outstanding shares and subtracting the closely-held and restricted shares.
+To calculate float, you take the total outstanding shares and subtract the closely held and restricted ones.

-There are a few reasons why one would be interested in trading low float stocks.
-More often than not, low float stocks are more volatile than large float stocks.
-Given that there are fewer shares available to trade, it makes them harder to buy and sell.
-What are characteristics of low float stocks?
+There are a few reasons to be interested in trading low-float stocks.
+More often than not, low-float stocks are more volatile than large-float stocks.
+Since fewer shares are available to trade, it makes them harder to buy and sell.
+What are the characteristics of low-float stocks?

 - Stocks with a float of 10-20 million shares;